deandevfivem/Scrap-Yard/README.md

 # 🔧 Scrap Yard Business

+> *Want more scripts like this join https://discord.gg/Z75wwvsDgs*

 > *A fully interactive scrapyard system for FiveM servers.
 > Players can scrap cars anywhere in the world and sell collected materials to a Scrap Yard NPC.*